vlad-zhukov/priem/README.md

     -   `[maxAge]` _(Number)_: A time in milliseconds after which cache items will expire and trigger a refresh.
     -   `[maxSize]` _(Number)_: A number of maximum cache entries to store.
 After exceeding this amount the most former used item will be removed and a refresh triggered.
-    -   `[ssrKey]` _(String)_: A unique key that will be used to place this container to the store.
+    -   `[ssrKey]` _(String)_: A unique key that will be used to place this resource to the store.
 Required for server-side rendering.

 ### `usePriem`

-A React Hook for subscribing to containers.
+A React Hook for subscribing to resources.

 **Arguments**

-1.  `container` _(Container)_: A container to subscribe to.
+1.  `resource` _(Resource)_: A resource to subscribe to.
-2.  `[args]` _(Array|null)_: An array of **immutable** arguments that will be passed to a `promise` function of a container.
+2.  `[args]` _(Array|null)_: An array of **immutable** arguments that will be passed to a `promise` function of a resource.
 Can also be `null` which will prevent the update which can be utilized for waiting for other async tasks or user interactions to finish.
 Defaults to `[]`.

 **Returns**